Jacob’s Well Education Program

 Many children at Rejoice are winning prizes in district school competitions – children who would never have gone to school at all if they had not come to Rejoice.

-Our aim is to provide scholarships for these children to go on to college and university, or apprenticeships, so that they are equipped to break the poverty cycle and become leaders in their communities.
+Our aim is, wherever possible, to provide scholarships for all these children to go on to college and university, or apprenticeships, so that they are equipped to break the poverty cycle and become leaders in their communities.

 Rejoice offers training in areas such as agriculture, horticulture, animal husbandry, poultry and fish farming, art, dance, music, pottery, tailoring and computing, as well as the general school curriculum.